JojoS62/Test-LSE/README.md

 simple test program for LSE oscillator drive load setting.

 How to use:
-- connect a frequency meter to PA_8
+- connect a frequency meter to PA_8 (MCO, master clock output)
 - connect serial terminal to stdio

+expected output:
+ 32.768 kHz signal at modal-content

 keys:
  0: turn off LSE